Convert Epoc files to other computer file formats, or synchronise your EPOC system with Windows applications.

 - Sound Converters

 - Utility that can convert between Series5 record.files and Windows wav files.
-For a PC tool try the program from Psion at www.psion.com/downloads/pc/misc/wvewavbmpconvutils.zip
+For a PC tool there was a program from Psion at www.psion.com/downloads/pc/misc/wvewavbmpconvutils.zip

 - 2K Systems